Smoked Chicken Rub – A New Way To Prepare

 Your finished product is going to coat like a nice glaze which will be delicious.

+You applewood smoked chicken breast will be even better if you use spice rub before smoking.
 Leftover mix?
 No problem!
 Mix all the ingredients and store them in an empty seasoning container.
 Make it cool!
 Give it a cool name and brand it after you, like.
 "Poppa's Fave Rub" or "Your Name's Own."
+Take smoking chicken to the next level.
+Your friends and family will definitely beg you to tell them your secret for achieving juicy and delicious meal.

 I really hope that this tutorial gives you ideas, and that you can make the best out of it.
+Whether you decide to cook chicken breast, smoke chicken, or something else - hopefully this will help you make it even better.
 Like I said, rubs are more versatile, pungent, flavorful and texture-oriented than marinades.
 Marinades take forever to infuse, sometimes wasting half of the product when you lift the meat and proceed to cook.

 On the other hand, rubs stick to the chicken skin, remain there, and blend in throughout the cooking process.
 The flavor results of rub are way better than the results that you get from saucing or marinating.
 The ending product also results in less fat, calories, sugar, and salt.

 In all, when it comes to cooking, rubs are always a part of the show.
+The cook time won't get any longer if you spice rub your chicken first, but once you do it, it'll worth a christmas dinner - that delicious it's gonna be.
 Once you bite onto the chicken, there is the rub to remind you who is boss.
 If you want to experiment with other meats, I got you covered!
 Here’s some interesting recipes on pulled pork rubs, BBQ rib rubs, or Texas brisket rub!

-If you have new recipes or other ways to make a better smoked chicken rub, do not hesitate to write to us and let us know.
+If you have new smoked chicken rubs recipes or other ways to make a better chicken rub, do not hesitate to write to us and let us know.
 Just leave a comment below on the space provided, and share with us which rub recipes have made you the king of the pit, or the kitchen.

 Also, let us know if you have already tried this particular recipe on your own.
 We are hoping that you do, and tell us all about it.
 We are always waiting for the next big thing!